kulbhushanchand/therenect/readme.txt

 In order to compile this application you will need a working installation of OpenFrameworks and the ofxKinect extension.
 The provided application has been compiled as a Universal binary for Mac OS 10.5 or later.

-© 2010 by Martin Kaltenbrunner <modin@yuri.at>
+ï¿½ 2010 by Martin Kaltenbrunner <modin@yuri.at>
-Interface Culture Lab, KunstuniversitŠt Linz http://www.interface.ufg.ac.at/
+Interface Culture Lab, Kunstuniversitï¿½t Linz http://www.interface.ufg.ac.at/

+test commit